ajschumacher/ajschumacher.github.io/aaron/index.md

 > with data at Booz Allen Hamilton, New York University, and the New
 > York City Department of Education.
 He studied mathematics at the
 > University of Wisconsin–Madison and teaching mathematics at Bard
 > College.
-Aaron's career-best breakdancing result was making it to
+Aaron's career-best breakdancing result was advancing to
 > the semi-finals of the R16 Korea 2009 individual footwork battle.